-We all love children and we all definitely feel bad when we see children forced to beg for money on a street corner.
+We all love children and we all definitely feel bad when we see them forced to beg for money on a street corner.
 Unfortunately, in some cases caring can be detrimental.
-While you may want to help, you have to remember that many of these children have been trained to steal and are used because people immediately trust and want to help them.
+While you may want to help, you have to remember that many of these kids have been trained to steal and are used because people immediately trust and want to help them.
 Always beware when showing a child money or reaching out to them.

 2. Street Bumping

 One very popular technique, which can be extremely damaging for your wallet, is “bumping.”
 A man or a woman accidentally “bumps” into the victim and rapidly steals their wallet; sometimes “bumping” involves two people, one actually colliding with you, and the other taking advantage of the commotion to steal.
 Be always aware of your surroundings and of those walking around you: these people are professionals thieves, and you may not even realize your wallet is missing until much later, when you reach for it to pay for a coffee or your dinner.